 Lord of Harrenhal or Lady of Harrenhal is the title held by the noble seated at the castle of Harrenhal since Aegon's Conquest.
-Throughout the castle's history, many noble families have held the castle, with most, if not all of them, going extinct, leading to the belief that the castle is cursed.
+Due to the many misfortunes its lords met with, Harrenhal is now believed to be a dark place, and cursed as well.

-The castle of Harrenhal was constructed on the orders of King Harren Hoare, the last King of the Isles and the Rivers, who ruled over the Iron Islands and the riverlands.
+The castle of Harrenhal was constructed on the orders of Harren Hoare, the last King of the Isles and the Rivers, who ruled over the Iron Islands and the riverlands.
 It took almost forty years to build the castle.
-The day of its completion, Aegon Targaryen landed on the shores of Westeros, beginning his Conquest.
-Aegon eventually arrived at Harrenhal, where he offered King Harren a chance to surrender.
+On the day of its completion, Aegon Targaryen landed on the shores of Westeros, beginning his Conquest.
+Aegon eventually arrived at Harrenhal, where he offered Harren the Black a chance to surrender.
 The king refused, so at evenfall, Aegon and his dragon, Balerion, descended on the castle, burning everything that was flammable with dragonflame, and even melting the stone with which the castle had been built with.
-Harren and his sons died at the tower which afterwards became known as Kingspyre Tower.
+Harren and his sons died in the burning of Harrenhal at the tower which afterwards became known as Kingspyre Tower.
 It is said by some that the ghosts of Harren and his sons still haunt the castle.

-Ser Quenton Qoherys, the master-at-arms at Dragonstone, was made Lord of Harrenhal by King Aegon I Targaryen following the death of Harren.
-In 9 AC, Quentyn died from a fall from his horse and was succeeded by his grandson, Gargon, who quickly gained a bad reputation for taking every advantage of the lord's right of the first night.
+Ser Quenton Qoherys, the master-at-arms at Dragonstone, was made Lord of Harrenhal by King Aegon I following the death of Harren.
+In 9 AC, Quentyn died from a fall from his horse and was succeeded by his grandson, Gargon, who quickly gained a bad reputation for taking advantage of the lord's right of the first night.
 In 37 AC, Gargon was killed by the rebel Harren the Red, who claimed to be a grandson of Harren the Black.
 After killing Gargon, Harren declared himself to be the Lord of Harrenhal.
-Harren was later that year slain in battle.
+Harren was slain in battle later that year.

 Harrenhal was then granted to House Harroway.
 In 44 AC, King Maegor I Targaryen had Lord Lucas Harroway, the Hand of the King, and his entire family killed, including Queen Alys, Maegor's own wife.
 At both Harrenhal and Lord Harroway's Town, Maegor subsequently killed every man, woman, and child with a drop of Harroway blood.